Is your whole house fan not working? The capacitor might need urgent replacement. Here are all 6 known causes & fixes.

 Lastly, let’s take a look at your thermostat.

-If you’ve ever had any other temperature-related appliance fail, you definitely know what this part does.
-If so, please skip down to the solution, but if you’ve never encountered this problem before, let me tell you a little about this component.
+If you’ve ever had any other temperature-related appliance fail, you know what the thermostat does.
+If so, please skip down to the solution, but if you’ve never encountered a thermostat problem before, let me tell you a little about the component.

-Your thermostat is solely responsible for sensing and regulating the temperature inside your unit.
-It is precisely this part that tells it to shut off automatically when its components are running too hot.
+Your thermostat is solely responsible for sensing and regulating the temperature inside your whole house fan.
+When the components are running too hot, it’s the thermostat that tells the appliance to shut off temporarily.

-If your whole house fan is not working, there is a very good chance that this part is damaged, thus rendering the unit unresponsive, and unable to activate itself as a safety countermeasure.
+From what I’ve seen, if your whole house fan is not working, there’s a good chance that the thermostat is damaged, thus rendering the unit unresponsive and unable to activate itself as a safety countermeasure.

-Solution: Provided that you’ve tried all the solutions above, you already have comfortable access to all your machine’s internal components, so all you need to do now is locate the thermostat, and test it for continuity with your multimeter.
+Solution: Provided that you’ve tried all the solutions above, you already have comfortable access to all your whole house fan’s internal components, so all you need to do now is locate the thermostat and test it for continuity with your multimeter.

-Sure, calling a professional when your warranty has expired will cost you some money, but you can’t put a price of your safety.
-If you ever feel unsafe or doubtful during the DIY process, please stop, and let the technicians work.
+Calling a professional when your warranty has expired will cost you some money, but you can’t put a price on your safety.
+Please stop and let the technicians work if you ever feel unsafe or doubtful during the DIY process.

-To have your whole house fan stop working can be very inconvenient.
-Especially if it happens during a very hot season.
+Having your whole house fan stop working can be very inconvenient – especially during a very hot season.

-Luckily, as you’ve learned on this piece, there’s a very good chance that all you need to do in order to get the unit back to normal, is oil your fan bearing regularly, check your blades for damage, and look for any loose or broken wires that need reattaching.
+Luckily, as you’ve learned on this piece, there’s a very good chance that all you need to do to get the unit back to normal is oil your fan bearing regularly, check your blades for damage, and look for any loose or broken wires that need reattaching.

-Remember, continuous and adequate maintenance to your appliance will keep it working perfectly, and extend its lifespan significantly.
+Remember, continuous and adequate maintenance of your whole house fan will keep it working perfectly and extend its lifespan significantly.

 Thank you for reading.
-If you found this article useful, why not expand your knowledge further through our other incredible resources below?
+If you found this article useful, please check out our other resources and free guides below and consider subscribing to our newsletter.